10 Simple Tricks: How To Hide The Smell of Weed - International Highlife

 If it’s an option, the fastest way to reduce the smell of weed is to take your smoke session outside.
 Staying inside confines the smoke to a single room, and it doesn’t disperse into the atmosphere.
 Smoking outside, on the other hand, lets the smoke naturally drift away.
 And, if it’s windy — even better!

-Even if you are lighting up in your car or in a room with windows, it’s well worth opening all the windows you can.
-The more airflow you can get around yourself and the smelly joint, the less burnt particulate matter settles on your hair and clothes.
-With your window down (or propped open), the smoke quickly dissipates into the air, not on your clothing.
+Even if you are lighting up in your car or a room with windows, it’s well worth opening all the windows you can.
+The more airflow you can get around yourself and the burning joint, the less burnt particulate matter settles on your hair and clothes.
+With your window down (or propped open), the smoke quickly dissipates, not on your clothing.

 2. Stash Your Weed Properly